randompeople404/health_indicator_2020/README.md

 The [paper](https://github.com/randompeople404/health_indicator_2020/blob/master/Predicting%20Project%20Health%20for%20Open%20Source%20Projects.pdf) is  submitted to ASE 2020.
 3 RQs asked in the paper can be answered here.

+## Abstract

+Software developed in some public platforms are sources of data that can be used to make prediction about those projects.
+While the activity of a single developer may be random and hard to predict, when large groups of developers work together on software projects, the resulting behavior can be predicted with good accuracy.

+To demonstrate this, we use 78,455 months of data from 1,628 GitHub projects to make various predictions about the current status of those projects (as of April 2020).
+We find that traditional estimation algorithms make many mistakes.
+Algorithms like k-nearest neighbors (KNN), support vector regression (SVR), random forest (RFT), linear regression (LNR), and regression trees (CART) have high error rates (usually more than 50% wrong, sometimes over 130% wrong, median values).
+But that error rate can be  greatly reduced using the DECART hyperparameter optimization.
+DECART is a differential evolution (DE) algorithm that tunes the CART data mining system to the particular details of a specific project.

+To the best of our knowledge, this is the largest study yet conducted, using the most recent data, for predicting multiple health indicators of open-source projects.
+Further, due to our use of hyperparameter optimization, it may be the most successful.
+Our predictions have less than 10% error (median value) which is much smaller than the errors seen in related work.

+Our results are a compelling argument for  open-sourced development.
+Companies that only build in-house proprietary products may be cutting themselves off from the information needed to reason about those projects.

 ## Experiment Replication

 To reproduce the experiment results, execute `main.py` in directory `experiments`, you will get all `n{a}g{b}m{c}.txt` file which stores the numeric experiment results in directory `result_experiment`.
 Here, `a` indicates which month to predict (1,3,6,12), `a` indicates which goal to predict (1-7) and `a` indicates which metrics from prediction (0, 1), the details about these parameters are commented in `main.py`.